vanzasetia/vanzasetia.site/README.md

 ## Acknowledgments

 I created this website using Eleventy.
-Before I knew about it, I thought it would be impossible to create a static website without JavaScript.
+Before I knew about it, I thought it would be very hard to maintain a static website with a lot of pages.
 Now, I manage to create my website and write blog posts.
 Thank you, Eleventy team!

 This `README` is inspired by the following article—[How To README · Matthias Ott – User Experience Designer](https://matthiasott.com/notes/how-to-readme).